45+ Web Performance Interview Questions 2025: Core Web Vitals, Caching & Optimization

 }

 The main thread handles JavaScript, layout, paint, and user input.
-Block it and your app feels frozen.
+Keeping it responsive requires breaking up long tasks, moving heavy computation off-thread, and prioritizing user-visible work.

 // 1.
 Web Workers for heavy computation